-Planning and Community Development Director, Laura Talley has over 16 years of experience with the City of Boerne.
-Ms. Talley has worked in the Planning Department in various capacities and as the Director since 2015.
+Planning and Community Development Director, Laura Haning has over 16 years of experience with the City of Boerne.
+Ms. Haning has worked in the Planning Department in various capacities and as the Director since 2015.
 Laura has been a member of the American Planning Association and the South Texas Planning Association since 2004.

 She enjoys working closely with the people, especially engaging with the community in a collaborative effort to achieve the best for the Boerne.

-Ms. Talley has lived in the Boerne area for over 20 years.
+Ms. Haning has lived in the Boerne area for over 20 years.
 She loves the outdoors, live music, exploring new places and spending time with her sons.